KitBaroness/CosmVerseFlex/README.md

 ### User Interaction Flow

 #### Accessing the Website:
-* Users access the FlexNet application by visiting `http://localhost:8080/home.html` after the server has been started using the Gradle wrapper command `./gradlew run`.
+* Users access the F2T application by visiting `http://localhost:8080/home.html` after the server has been started using the Gradle wrapper command `./gradlew run`.
 The home.html page serves as the user interface, allowing them to interact with the application through forms and buttons that trigger AJAX calls.

 #### Backend Interaction: